Welcome to the Wellington Branch of the New Zealand China Friendship Society.

-Luke is originally from Sichuan, the “Province of Abundance”, home of world famous spicy cuisine and pandas.
+Luke is originally from Sichuan, the “Land of Abundance”, home to world famous spicy cuisine and pandas.
 He first arrived in Christchurch as an international student and played 1st XV rugby for Linwood College in his first year in New Zealand despite not knowing the rules of the game previously.
-Aside from occasionally taking players out without the ball and pretending he did not speak English while playing rugby, he was a school prefect and received many academic and contribution awards.
+Aside from occasionally taking players out without the ball and pretending he did not speak English in front of the referee while playing rugby, he was a school prefect and received many academic and contribution awards.